-Current debates and developments in the non-profit sector is a joint research project run by the Hertie School of Governance and the University of Heidelberg’s Centre for Social Investment (CSI) and is the product of many years of cooperative research between the two institutions.
+Current debates and developments in the non-profit sector is a joint research project run by the Hertie School and the University of Heidelberg’s Centre for Social Investment (CSI) and is the product of many years of cooperative research between the two institutions.
 The aim of this collaboration is to make a meaningful academic contribution to current debates and developments within the non-profit sector.
 This involves taking a very contemporary and application-orientated approach in the investigation of politically-relevant issues.

 This collaborative research project is supported by the non-profit Hertie Foundation.